wp-plugins/server-ip-memory-usage/readme.txt

 = What can I do with this plugin? =

-This plugin displays the total memory, used memory, percentage of used memory, the IP address and the PHP version in the admin footer.
+This plugin displays the total memory, used memory, percentage of used memory, WP memory limit, the IP address and the PHP version in the admin footer.

 = What ideas is this plugin based on? =